\'Etale homotopy groups of algebraic groups and homogeneous spaces: Proof of Theorem

-In the reductive case $G$ extends to a reductive group scheme $\widetilde G$ over the Witt ring $W(k)$ by (\cite{sga3}, Expos\'e XXV, Corollaire 1.3).
+In characteristic 0 Proposition \ref{invar} allows us to reduce to the case $k=\C$ which is contained in Corollary \ref{corc}.
+To treat the case $p>0$, recall that $G$ extends to a reductive group scheme $\widetilde G$ over the Witt ring $W(k)$ by (\cite{sga3}, Expos\'e XXV, Corollaire 1.3).
 As $W(k)$ is strictly henselian, there exists a Borel subgroup $\widetilde B\subset \widetilde G$ by (\cite{sga3}, Expos\'e XXII, Corollaire 5.8.3 (i)) and we may consider the quotient $\widetilde G/\widetilde B$.
 Denote the geometric generic fibres of $\widetilde G$ and $\widetilde B$ by $G_0$ and $B_0$, respectively, and let $B$ be the special fibre of $\widetilde B$.
-Writing $G$ as a $B$-torsor over $G/B$ we can again conclude from Lemma \ref{lem adjoint} that the quotient map $G\to G/B$ sits in a long exact fibration sequence (recall again that $B$ as a variety is isomorphic to the product of a torus and an affine space and as such has a smooth normal crossing compactification).
+Writing $G$ as a $B$-torsor over $G/B$ we can again conclude from Lemma \ref{lem adjoint} that the quotient map $G\to G/B$ sits in a long exact fibration sequence (see Example \ref{ex solvable sab}).
 The same is true for the map $G_0\to G_0/B_0$, whence the horizontal maps in the exact commutative diagram

-The zeros on the left come from the vanishing of $\pi_2(B)^{(p')}$ and $\pi_2(B_0)^{(p')}$ implied by Lemma \ref{cs}.
+The zeros on the left come from the vanishing of $\pi_2( B^{\wedge (p')})$ and $\pi_2( B_0^{\wedge (p')})$ implied by Lemma \ref{cs}.
 The middle vertical isomorphism is that of Fact \ref{ethomfacts} (3) applied to the proper smooth $W(k)$-scheme $\widetilde G/\widetilde B$.
 Given compatible maximal tori $T\subset B$ and $T_0\subset B_0$ we have isomorphisms $\pi_1(B)^{(p')}\cong \pi_1(T)^{(p')}$ and $\pi_1(B_0)^{(p')}\cong \pi_1(T_0)^{(p')}$ since $B$ is a product of $T$ with some affine space and similarly for $B_0$.
 (Recall that $\pi_1^{(p')}$ is compatible with direct products \cite{org} and $\pi_1^{(p')}(\A^1)=0$.)
 The right vertical map is therefore identified with the specialization map $\pi_1(T_0)^{(p')}\to \pi_1(T)^{(p')}$ coming from the specialization theory of the tame fundamental group of split tori and is an isomorphism by compatibility with products and the case of $\G$ (see \cite{ovi}, Th\'eor\`eme 4.4).
-Now the diagram implies the existence of an isomorphism $\pi_2(G_0)^{(p')}\stackrel\sim\to \pi_2(G)^{(p')}$, but $\pi_2(G_0)^{(p')}=0$ by the characteristic 0 case. \end{dem}
+Now the diagram implies the existence of an isomorphism $\pi_2( G_0^{\wedge (p')})\stackrel\sim\to \pi_2( G^{\wedge (p')})$, but $\pi_2( G_0^{\wedge (p')})=0$ by the characteristic 0 case. \end{dem}